 If you are injured due to a floor collapse at a residential home, it is likely the homeowner will be liable.
 However, if you are injured in an apartment complex or retail store, there may be multiple parties that can be held accountable for your injuries.
 An experienced attorney can help you discover who is to blame for the injuries you sustained in a floor collapse.

-Our Philadelphia Personal Injury Lawyers are Prepared to Represent You
+Our Philadelphia Floor Collapse Lawyers are Prepared to Represent You

 If you or a family member was hurt after being involved in a floor collapse, you should consult with an experienced Philadelphia personal injury lawyer.
 At The Reiff Law Firm, our dedicated legal team possesses over 40 years of combined legal experience that we will proudly utilize to represent you.
 Injuries from a floor collapse can be long-term or even permanent, so it is important to pursue the legal compensation needed to deal with your injuries.
 To schedule a free legal consultation, call The Reiff Law Firm at (215) 709-6940, or contact us online.